 Optimize Warehouse Value Added Services with Python

-Most of the challenges faced by Distribution Centers (DC) handling Luxury Products, Garments or high-value goods are during Inbound Process.
+Most of the challenges faced by Distribution Centers (DC) handling Luxury Products, Garments or high-value goods are during the Inbound Process.

 We will take the example of a DC storing imported Luxury Bags, Garments and Shoes that need:

-• Machine 1 — Anti-theft tag: put a self alarm tag to protect your goods against theft in the store
+• Machine 1 — Anti-theft tag: Put a self-alarm tag to protect your goods against theft in the store

 Example of Anti-theft tag — (Image by Author)